How Many People are Gay?

 Traditionalists (1913-1945) 1.4%

-* The increase is attributed to a generation that has grown up in a more accepting environment.
+The increase in percentages is attributed to a generation that has grown up in a more accepting environment.

 Gallup World Headquarters, 901 F Street, Washington, D.C., 20001, U.S.A+1 po202.715.3030